Hadron/carthage/docs/api/machines.rst

 disk_sizes
     A sequence of disk sizes for primary and secondary disks.
 Provided in GiB.

+.. _disk_config:

+disk_config
+    A sequence of dicts configuring primary and secondary disks.
+The only key defined at this level is *size*, the size of the disk in GiB.
+If *disk_config* is provided, *disk_sizes* is ignored.
+The intent of *disk_config* is to permit MachineImplementation specific configuration of disks.
+Consult the specific machine implementations for details.

 nested_virt
     Boolean indicating whether to allow nested virtualization